bbchallenge/bbchallenge/src/routes/method.md

 5. Reproducible with clear build/run instructions
 6. Eventually accompanied by a proof of correctness

+For deciders, we detail the reproducibility rules in this [validation process](https://discuss.bbchallenge.org/t/debate-vote-deciders-validation-process/85).

 We would encourage the use of automatic proving tools such as [Lean](https://leanprover.github.io/) or [Coq](https://coq.inria.fr/) although it would be an extremely demanding endeavour.

 You are invited to <a href="/contribute" rel="external">Contribute</a> at making the Busy Beaver Challenge more reproducible and verifiable.